mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the squirrel that you killed in jest, dies in earnest.*
+> *the universal brotherhood of man is our most precious possession.*

 </div>
 <!-- quote-end -->